Call Us Today 713-225-6200

-If you are thinking about ending your marriage, you have likely wondered how long divorce takes in Texas.
-The law in Texas places a mandatory 60-day waiting period on all divorce cases in the state and so, even the quickest divorce cases cannot be finalized until 61 days have passed from the date divorce papers were filed with the court.
+How long do divorces take in Texas?
+This is a common question among couples contemplating ending their marriage.
+The law in Texas places a mandatory 60-day waiting period on all divorce cases in the state so, even the quickest divorce cases cannot be finalized until 61 days have passed from the date divorce papers were filed with the court.
 However, many divorce cases take a bit longer.
-In Texas, the majority of divorce cases take anywhere from six months to one year for couples to resolve all of their issues.
-Certain factors, such as substantial assets and child custody, are complex and can take a divorce to take longer.
+In Texas, most divorce cases take anywhere from six months to one year for couples to resolve their issues.
+Certain factors, such as substantial assets and child custody, are complex and can make a divorce take longer.

 How Long Does an Uncontested Divorce Take in Texas?